 26 For if we sin willfully after that we have received the knowledge of the truth, there remaineth no more sacrifice for sins,

-Again, we see here that there is no more sacrifice for sins even if we walk away.
-What does this mean?
-We can take this to mean that the blood of Jesus is no longer able to cover us, or we can take it to mean that there is no OTHER sacrifice that can cover us.
+Here we see the same truth repeated: there is no more sacrifice for sins, even if we willfully turn away.
+But what does this mean?
+Does it mean that the blood of Jesus no longer covers us, and therefore a new sacrifice would be required?
+Or does it mean that there is no other sacrifice besides Jesus that can ever cover us?

 Hebrews 10:28-29